-Depending on the color and location, you can expect to pay anywhere between $1,500-$2,500 for F1 Mini Goldendoodles.
+Depending on the color and location, you can expect to pay between $1,500-$2,500 for F1 Mini Goldendoodles.
 These crosses are of Golden Retrievers and Mini Poodles.

-However, this price can increase for an F1B Goldendoodles.
+However, this price can increase for an F1B Goldendoodle.
 These Goldendoodles are 25% Golden retriever and 75% Toy Poodle to get the smallest Goldendoodles possible.

 Why Are Mini Goldendoodles So Expensive?

 It’s not unusual to be on a waiting list for over a year before a litter is ready to choose from.
 Unlike the supply and demand model, dogs are the opposite.

-Breeding a Standard Goldendoodle requires little to no effort to get the breed standards.
-But with Minis, it takes a little more calculation to ensure that your pups will stay small.
+Breeding a Standard Goldendoodle requires little effort to get the breed standards.
+But with Minis, it takes a little more calculation to ensure your pups stay small.